Formerly: Emeritus at Brea

 About Our Community

 Brookdale Brea, formerly Emeritus at Brea is conveniently located just off the I-57 E. Lambert Road exit on West Central Avenue.
 While our retirement community is situated on a main street, there’s a distinct neighborhood feel to the immediate area.
 Residential, yet close to nearby Yorba Linda and Placentia, we offer it all!
 The Brea Mall is just four minutes south of our community.
 St. Jude Medical Center is about three miles southwest, and downtown Brea, with its quaint historical feel, is two miles south.
-Should a resident require skilled nursing services, we often refer them to our sister community, Emeritus at Yorba Linda – just about five miles from here – where we know they will be well cared for.
+Should a resident require skilled nursing services, we often refer them to our sister community, Brookdale Yorba Linda – just about five miles from here – where we know they will be well cared for.

 Our retirement community also offers easy access to many museums and attractions, including the Richard Nixon Presidential Library; Knott’s Berry Farm, where we often take residents for lunch; the La Mirada Performing Arts Center; and of course, Disneyland, which is just 20 minutes south.
 For those of our residents who are big sports fans, we take them to the Honda Center to watch the Anaheim Ducks and to the Anaheim Stadium to take in an Angels baseball game.

 A Wonderful Selection